RADutchie/pygeochemtools/README.rst

 pygeochemtools

-A cli to create and plot maximum down hole geochemical element maps.
+A CLI based eclectic set of geochemical data manipulation, QC and plotting tools.